cwitmer34/milestone-one/README.md

 # Ultimate Trivia - NORCS-SD-06 Milestone One Project
 This is my first out of three milestone projects.
 I am building a web based trivia game, while utilizing the OpenTDB (https://opentdb.com/) api for my trivia questions.
+The gameplay is fairly simple, all the user is required to do is use left click on the buttons/options they want to.

 The way I got the idea for a trivia game might be a little unique.
 The reasoning behind me wanting to do this is actually my friends doubting my abilities.
 Initially when I brought up the idea, they kind of snickered at me and told me that I probably wouldn't have the knowledge/time to make a proper trivia game.
 Mind you, these friends are people that are in the software development industry.
 I think them pushing me to do this project greatly increased the quality of the outcome.